auraphp/aura.di/docs/config.md

 parameters are used by the constructor.
 This information is used to create a class that in this package is called a Blueprint.

-In order to prevent that blueprints have to created for every PHP-run, you can decide to compile blueprints.
+In order to prevent that blueprints have to created for every PHP-run, you can improve performance by compiling blueprints.
 You do this by annotating a class, typically an `Application`, `Kernel` or `Plugin` class.
 The following example demonstrates how to use compiled blueprints for your `Controller` and `Command` namespace.